Your literature review gives readers an understanding of the scholarly research on your topic.

 Be aware that the literature review is an iterative process.
 As you read and write initial drafts, you will find new threads and complementary themes, at which point you will return to search, find out about these new themes, and incorporate them into your review.

 The purpose of this guide is to help you through the literature review process.
 Take some time to look over the resources in order to become familiar with them.
 The tabs on the left side of this page have additional information.

-Here are some useful resources from the Writing Center, the Center for Research Quality, and other departments within the Center for Academic Excellence.
+Here are some useful resources from the Writing Center, the Office of Research and Doctoral Services, and other departments within the Office of Academic Support.
 Take some time to look at what is available to help you with your capstone/dissertation.